 By end user, the Indian Shampoo Market is segmented into urban consumers and rural consumers.
 The Indian shampoo market among urban consumers is highly segmented, and this segmentation is significantly influenced by the level of urbanization and the income levels of the people.
 Urban consumers living in metro and mini-metro areas, where their population is concentrated, are the main factor behind the demand for premium and specialized products.
 This segment utilizes their higher disposable income and is more aware of the global trends through social media and influencers.
 Urban areas dominate the market due to organized retail and e-commerce, which are more accessible and offer AI-driven personalization and convenience.

 Urban buyers of scent-based products associate a subtle and enduring fragrance with a premium experience; however, efficacy and safe ingredients often come first over strong scents.
-Urban areas have the potential to grow in shampoo market, particularly for products that emphasize fragrance.
+Urban areas have the potential to grow in the shampoo market, particularly for products that emphasize fragrance.
 Key market segments include premium and custom offerings.
 There is also a rising trend for eco-friendly, naturally scented variants, featuring popular profiles such as rose, jasmine, or sandalwood profiles that are trendy in urban India due to their connection to natural sources.

 Shopping in urban areas, consumers fundamentally seek shampoos that cater to their specific issues, such as hair fall induced by pollution and stress, scalp health, and color protection.
 At the same time, they are gradually switching to natural, organic, and ayurvedic formulations such as those free from harsh chemicals like sulfates and parabens.